-The Vanderbilt Initiative for Autism, Innovation, and the Workforce is working with major local, national, and international partners.
+The Frist Center for Autism and Innovation is working with major local, national, and international partners.
 Here we provide information and links to our Employment Assessment and Referral partners, High School and College Pipeline partners, Major Area Employer partners, and Community partners.

 Employment Assessment and Referral Partners

 Specialisterne, a Danish company and social innovator, utilizes employees on the Autism Spectral Disorder (ASD), giving them a competitive advantage in business.
 Management and staff create a working environment adapted to the special needs of people with ASD to harness their talents.
 Today, out of more than 50 employees, approximately 75% are diagnosed on the autism spectrum.
-The Initiative for Autism, Innovation, and the Workforce is working with Specialisterne to develop new psychometrics specially designed to assess the unique capabilities of autistic individuals for appropriate job placement.
+The Frist Center for Autism and Innovation is working with Specialisterne to develop new psychometrics specially designed to assess the unique capabilities of autistic individuals for appropriate job placement.

 The Precisionists, Inc. (TPI) is a national company focused on creating 10,000 jobs for people with disabilities by the year 2025, by providing industry best practices for delivering administrative and technology services performed through teams which include individuals with disabilities.
-TPI has established a satellite office in Nashville to work with the Vanderbilt Initiative for Autism, Innovation, and the Workforce as part of demonstrating the Nashville Model.
-Specifically, TPI will assist with job placement opportunities and workplace accommodations for individuals identified through the Initiative for Autism, Innovation, and the Workforce high school and college pipeline partners (see below).
+TPI has established a satellite office in Nashville to work with the Frist Center for Autism and Innovation as part of demonstrating the Nashville Model.
+Specifically, TPI will assist with job placement opportunities and workplace accommodations for individuals identified through the Frist Center for Autism and Innovation high school and college pipeline partners (see below).
 The Precisionists were also featured in an article by Lehigh Business, which can be viewed here.

 PAIRIN is a social enterprise company whose mission is to make education relevant and hiring equitable.
 The company was founded on the belief that all people have amazing value, but most of us never realize our potential.
 People are too often put into ill-fitting boxes, told we can’t, won’t and will never be able to attain our dreams.
 They seek to change this.